TASOUFIANE/Javascript-assignment/README.md

 # Javascript-assignment
-This is a simple challenge
+This is a simple challenge.